GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 Unique
 Neg.
 Woven reeds, seqoia bark, and some unfamiliar moss hold these primitive yet well made bracers together.
 *For the purpose of interacting with any creature native to the woods, or interacting with an object which resides therein, the wearer may treat themselves as having a [Body] of 23 (which brings a bonus of +7).
-Additionally, if the wearer us of great size, during the first round of any combat, the user's defense is increased by 1*.
+Additionally, if the wearer is of great size, during the first round of any combat, the user's defense is increased by 1*.

+**Imploding Band**, $23,000
+Wunique
+Neg.
+The caster is capable of casting the *implosion* spell as though they knew it.
+When doing so, they roll a d8.
+If the result is odd, its a bonus.
+If even, its a penalty.

 **The Iron Band**, $75,000
 Unique